 An abundance of opportunity!
-Grow your career with Interior Health and take advantage of the work life balance that living in the South Okanagan of British Columbia provides!
+Grow your career with Interior Health and take advantage of the work life balance that living in the Okanagan region of British Columbia provides!
 Eligible employees receive a comprehensive extended health and dental benefits, minimum 4 weeks paid vacation to start (for full time), Group Life Insurance, Municipal Pension Plan, and much more!
 We strive to create an environment where you enjoy the work you do, the place where you work, and the people around you.
 Everyone plays a role in the care continuum.
 Come and join us!

 Education, Training and Experience:

-• Current valid B.C. driver’s license.
+• Current valid BC driver’s license.